 Graduates have achieved publication deals with a range of different mainstream and smaller publishers, including Andersen Press, Bloomsbury, Chicken House, Egmont, Faber & Faber, Gullane, Hot Key Books, Nosy Crow, Orion, Oxford University Press, Penguin, Quercus, Scholastic, Simon and Schuster, Templar and Walker Books.
 Many more students have secured literary agents and are likely to secure publication deals in the future.

-Some students who have performed well on the MA and have published work have subsequently taught creative writing at the University.
+Some students who have performed well on the MA and have published work have subsequently taught Creative Writing at the University.
 Some have taught creative writing for other institutions.
-Some have combined their writing with subsequent careers in journalism, writing for magazines, teaching of different kinds, publishing, television etc.
+Some have combined their writing with subsequent careers in journalism, writing for magazines, the teaching of different kinds, publishing or television.

 Books published by graduates from this course include: